 The Domes and Dripstones Tour is considered a moderately physical tour and covers a distance of 3/4 mile.
 Be sure that you know your limitations before attempting it.
 Someone on our tour over-estimated her abilities and realized after going down the first 280 stairs that this tour was not for her.
 Don’t make this mistake!

-Adults and kids alike will love everything about this tour!
+Adults and kids alike will love everything about this tour and it’s the best Mammoth Cave tour for families!
 It highlights some amazing features like waterfalls, enormous caverns, and creepy-crawlies like transparent cave crickets.

-For families that have kids ages 16 or older, the Wild Cave Tour may be fun for you.
+For families that have kids ages 16 or older looking for things to do in Mammoth Cave, the Wild Cave Tour may be fun for you.
 Here’s a description from the website:

 “Face the darkness – and the challenge.
 Journey with experienced guides and a small adult group through some of the starkly beautiful yet physically demanding “wild” areas of the cave.
 Climb, crawl, squeeze, hike and canyon walk in the realms of Mammoth Cave.
 See places no other tour encounters and feel the thrill of exploration!”

 This definitely sounds like a fun challenge if you’re up for it!

 You can book Mammoth Cave National Park tours ahead of your visit (recommended for busier seasons like summer) at recreation.gov.
 This is what we did, and it worked really well.
 When you arrive, pick up your tickets at the ticket desk and you'll be all set!